jeremyjbowers/mister-plow/readme.md

 ## JSON

 * ```/plow/```: Returns a list of snowplow incidents, sorted newest-to-oldest.
+* ```/plow/vehicle/```: Returns a list of vehicles, with a list of snowplow incidents per vehicle, sorted newest-to-oldest.
 * ```/plow/vehicle/<vehicle_id>```: Returns a list of snowplow incidents for a single vehicle, sorted newest-to-oldest.

 ## Cron